-Normally channel 1 displays redox or free chlorine and channel 2 displays pH.
-Chosen redox or chlorine display is indicated by the decimal point on channel 1.
+Normally channel 1 displays free chlorine, channel 2 displays redox and channel 3 displays pH.
 With start or set up or during error conditions short text messages may be displayed (refer to the 'text message' section for further information).

 CODE LEVELS